Mark Salling Reportedly Could Not Recover From ‘Glee’ Co-Star Corey Monteith’s Death

 Radar Online reports that Glee co-star Corey Monteith’s death left Mark Salling devastated for years before his apparent suicide yesterday.
 According to a source close to the star, Salling’s personality changed completely after Monteith passed in 2013 from an overdose, and he was never the same again.
 The source also states that Mark Salling went from a happy person to aggressive and angry after his close friend’s death.

 The star was also busted for child porn in 2015, which completely disgraced him and put an end to his career.
-According to the source, Mark Salling would be spending four to seven years in federal prison for his crimes.
+According to the source, Mark Salling would spend four to seven years in federal prison for his crimes.
 However, the former Glee actor felt as though he had nothing to come back to after he served his time.
-He felt he would have no career and no longer had the support of friend Corey Monteith.
+He felt he would have no career and no longer had the support of his friend, Corey Monteith.

-Mark Salling also stated that he felt that his friend and family had abandoned him after the child porn charges were brought up against him, and that it was all too much handle.
+Mark Salling also stated that he felt that his friend and family had abandoned him after the child porn charges were brought against him and that it was all too much handle.
 He was also reportedly in a “dark place” before he killed himself.
-Friends say that even a year before the suicide, he had told them that he was “not okay.”
+Friends say that a year before the suicide, he had told them that he was “not okay.”

 Nothing beats a trip home to see my beautiful parents in Texas https://t.co/nR4t3MwEEs pic.twitter.com/2P1jjzPVzz